crateio/distutils2/docs/source/distutils/apiref.rst

    Return a string that identifies the current platform.
 This is used mainly to distinguish platform-specific build directories and platform-specific built distributions.
-Typically includes the OS name and version and the architecture (as supplied by 'os.uname()'), although the exact information included depends on the OS; eg. for IRIX the architecture isn't particularly important (IRIX only runs on SGI hardware), but for Linux the kernel version isn't particularly important.
+Typically includes the OS name and version and the architecture (as supplied by 'os.uname()'), although the exact information included depends on the OS; e.g. for IRIX the architecture isn't particularly important (IRIX only runs on SGI hardware), but for Linux the kernel version isn't particularly important.

    Examples of returned values: